 Using Mindfulness Meditation to Treat Traumatic Brain Injury

 Mindfulness meditation is mentally focusing on being in the present moment.
-It teaches how to be aware of our feelings, thoughts, and emotions.
-When the mind and body are quiet and the attention is focused on breathing, everything else disappears.
+It teaches us to be aware of our thoughts and emotions.
+When the mind and body are quiet, and the attention is focused on breathing, everything else disappears.
 That includes our pain, anxiety, depression, and judgments.
 Health experts believe this is a powerful technique that can help ease stress and create neuroplasticity, the brain's ability to restructure itself by forming new neural connections throughout life.How Mindfulness Meditation Helps with the Recovery of TBI

-While it is not clear how meditation affects traumatic brain injury symptoms, some research shows that mindfulness meditation positively impacts symptoms similar to traumatic brain injuries.
+While it is unclear how meditation affects traumatic brain injury symptoms, some research shows that mindfulness meditation positively impacts symptoms similar to traumatic brain injuries.
 Studies found that:

-- Meditation can positively affect someone's ability to maintain focused attention and cognitive proficiency.
+- Meditation can affect someone's ability to maintain focused attention and cognitive proficiency.